azurecitadel/azurecitadel/content/partner/lighthouse/background.md

 Azure Consumed Revenue (ACR) is the primary metric used on Azure.
 Telemetry is automatically collected from all customer accounts for billing and usage reporting.

-The ACR can be attached to a partner via a number of mechanisms.
+The ACR can be associated with a partner via a number of mechanisms.
 For Azure managed service providers, the three mechanisms are CSP, DPOR and PAL.

 ### Cloud Solution Provider